jorge-real/Ball-On-Beam/README.md

 In the following:
   - <GNAT_DIR> is your GNAT CE 2019 installation folder (i.e., where the bin/ folder is located, containing gnatmake, gcc, etc.)
   - <RTS_DIR> depends on your platform:

     On Linux: "lib/gcc/x86_64-pc-linux-gnu/8.3.1/rts-native/"

     On macOS: "lib/gcc/x86_64-apple-darwin17.7.0/8.3.1/rts-native/"

   - Step 0
   Depending on your permissions on the GNAT installation folders, you may need to "sudo su" (or get the needed permissions) before you take the following steps.

   - Step 1
   Open the source file "<GNAT_DIR>/<RTS_DIR>/adainclude/a-rttiev.adb" in a text editor.
-Find the declaration of constant Period in line 101 of that file and change it to:

-    Period : constant Time_Span := Milliseconds (1);
+Find the declaration of constant Period in line 101 of that file and change it to: "Period : constant Time_Span := Milliseconds (1);".
 Then save and close the file.

   - Step 2
   Make sure your PATH variable is conveniently preceded by <GNAT_DIR>/bin.